masteranson/masteranson.github.io/Molecular-Dynamics.markdown

   <img width="auto" height="auto" src="/assets/photo420.jpg">
 </p>

 <div align="justify">A visualization of the model setup using `VMD`.
-Approximately 80000 ELBA coarse grained water molecule was used for more than 4 million timestep.</div>
+Approximately 80000 ELBA coarse grained water molecule was allowed to 'exist' for more than 4 million timesteps.</div>

 <p align="center">